 Indiana to Launch Mobile Betting Ahead of NFL Week 5

-Here at Gamble Indiana, we’re very excited about news that Indiana is set to launch mobile sports betting operations next week – just in time for NFL Week 5.
+Here at Gamble Indiana, we’re very excited about the news that Indiana is set to launch mobile sports betting operations next week – just in time for NFL Week 5.

 We’ve been able to place our bets in person since September 1st at a handful of state-authorized casinos, and that number has grown since to 13.

 One of those, the French Lick Casino, located in Orange County, Indiana, is expected to conduct mobile betting beginning October 3, having “substantially demonstrated“ that its mobile sports operation meets the requirements of the Indiana Gaming Commission (IGC).